Universality of Strength of Yukawa Couplings, Quark Singlets and Strength of CP Violation

 \section{Acknowledgements}

-This work was partially supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT, Portugal) through the projects CERN/FP/109305/2009, PTDC/FIS/098188/2008 and CFTP-FCT Unit 777 which are partially funded through POCTI (FEDER) and by Marie Curie Initial Training Network "UNILHC" PITN-GA-2009-237920.
+This work was partially supported by Fundação para a Ciência e a Tecnologia (FCT, Portugal) through the projects CERN/FP/109305/2009, PTDC/FIS/098188/2008 and CFTP-FCT Unit 777 which are partially funded through POCTI (FEDER) and by Marie Curie Initial Training Network \textquotedbl{}UNILHC\textquotedbl{} PITN-GA-2009-237920.